Winter Smallmouth Fishing: How to Keep Catching in the Hardest Season

 A 7-foot, medium-fast action rod is the perfect choice for this outing.
 It has to be sensitive enough to detect even light wires and forgiving with its tip section not to break them under pressure!

 I like to fish in the wintertime with spinning tackle, but I've also had success on a finesse baitcasting setup.

 For the fishing line, I prefer a braid-to-leader system consisting of a 10-15 pound mainline with an 8-pound test fluorocarbon tag end.
 Straight fluoro or short mono may also be effective in some cases though they are not my first choice for this technique.

 Fishing techniques can vary greatly depending on what you're trying to catch, so ensure that your equipment matches up accordingly!

 The correct setup gives me the confidence to know that I'm presenting the bait to the fish in the best way possible.

 Winter smallmouth fishing can indeed be a challenge for many anglers.
 This is due to a decrease in water temperature, which changes the type of lures that are effective and how you should fish them.
 If you're trying to catch bass this time of year, make sure your tackle matches the conditions and consider using lighter gear to increase sensitivity when detecting subtle bites.

 The key is to choose the right gear and bait.
-If you target the bass at the bottom of the water and you will not go wrong.
+You will not go wrong if you target the bass at the bottom of the water.

 Have a great and safe fishing trip this winter!